-The one square mile Iron Triangle in Richmond is one of the toughest inner-city neighborhoods in the country.
+We work in Richmond’s one-square mile Iron Triangle neighborhood – one of the toughest inner-city neighborhoods in the country.
 Comprised of a largely Latino and Black population—this is a densely populated neighborhood blighted by gun violence and the environmental effects of bordering the toxic Chevron oil Refinery.
 With one third of families living below the poverty line, when children are old enough to attend school, the public schools that await them are among the poorest performing, lowest ranked in the state.
-Despite recent outreach efforts to curb gun violence, locals live with a constant threat of random gang shootings, and under an incessant drone of ambulances headed toward the local Kaiser hospital.
-The feeling of being “unsafe” looms large over everyone, including our staff—who are unable to conduct door-to-door surveys in the neighborhood, for fear of what they may encounter.

 Striking statistics about the Iron Triangle:

-Population: 13,000 residents comprised of 61% Latino and 24% Black ethnic makeup, and a shrinking a 7% Asian and 6% white population.
+Population: 13,000 residents comprised of 61% Latino and 24% African American, and a shrinking a 7% Asian and 6% white population.

 Deep Poverty: 1/3rd of households live below the poverty line; with a median household income of $31,000, 90% of local children live near poverty* compared to a national average of 35%.

-Gun Violence: Only a few years ago, Iron Triangle was ranked the 7th most violent neighborhood in the country.
+Gun Violence: Only a few years ago, Iron Triangle was ranked the 7th most dangerous neighborhood in the country.

 High Unemployment Rate: 46% of residents are unemployed vs. a national average of 4.7%, and CA state average of 5.3%.